Accio/MCBDD/index.md

 *yourgenome*, and the film [mRNA processing and the spliceosome](https://www.youtube.com/watch?v=OfeYFF85u-U&list=PLD0444BD542B4D7D9&index=27) by *WEHI* that combines an artist's impression and simulation.

 The slides can be found [here](assets/2025/MCBDD-2025-ModuleI.pdf).
+Please fill out [the anonymous survey for Module I](https://docs.google.com/forms/d/e/1FAIpQLSfSnKY_oXCGp7mrPRZ77R6seVvuNBGpqVIiIJ2dYK86FCswvQ/viewform?usp=sharing).

 The offline activity contains two parts: (1) reading the paper by Minikel *et al.*, (2) writing code to better understand the relationship between specificity, sensitivity, and prevalence.
-They are described in the slides #47-#48.

-Please submit your replies by March 14th, 2025 [to this Google Form](https://forms.gle/jEBr1CAg6UnmiE4t5).
+They are described in the slides #50-#51.
+Please submit your replies to offline activities by March 14th, 2025 [to this Google Form](https://forms.gle/jEBr1CAg6UnmiE4t5).

 <a name="moduleii"></a>